ZzhanLi/DS_Portfolio_Zhan-Li/recommender_system/readme.md

 Description: DIN (Deep Interest Network) is a deep learning model designed for recommendation systems that can effectively capture user interest and item features in real-time, and has been widely used in the industry.

-Core principle: The core idea of DIN is to use an attention mechanism to dynamically model user interests based on their historical behavior and the features of items they have interacted with.
-Specifically, it first generates a user interest vector by attending to the item features that the user has interacted with, and then combines this vector with the user's historical behavior features to obtain the final prediction.
+Core principle: The fundamental concept of DIN is to dynamically model user interests based on past behavior and the characteristics of items they have interacted with, using an attention mechanism.
+In particular, by paying attention to the item features that the user has engaged with, it first creates a user interest vector.
+This vector is then combined with the user's past behavior features to get the final forecast.

 Features: